dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 [!code-csharp[](routing/samples/3.x/RoutingSample/AuthorizationStartup.cs?name=snippet)]

-This demonstrates why returning the builder object is important.
-This allows the application developer to configure policies such as authorization for the endpoint.
-In this example the health checks middleware has no direct integration with the authorization system, it is layered on top with metadata.
+The preceding sample shows why returning the builder object is important.
+Returning the builder object allows the app developer to configure policies such as authorization for the endpoint.
+In this example the health checks middleware:

+* Has no direct integration with the authorization system.
+* Is layered on top with metadata.  <!-- review: layered on top with metadata won't MT.
+Can you rewrite that? -->

-The metadata system was created by the ASP.NET Core team as a reaction to the problems encountered by extensibility authors using terminal middleware.
-It's not desirable for each middleware to implement its own integration with the authorization system.
+The metadata system was created in response to the problems encountered by extensibility authors using terminal middleware.
+It's problematic for each middleware to implement its own integration with the authorization system.

 ### URL matching concepts

 URL matching is the process by which routing matches an incoming request to an *endpoint*.
 This process is based on data in the URL path and headers but can be extended to consider any data in the request.

-When a Routing Middleware executes, it sets an endpoint (`Endpoint`) and route values to a feature on the <xref:Microsoft.AspNetCore.Http.HttpContext>.
+When a Routing Middleware executes, it sets an `Endpoint` and route values to a feature on the <xref:Microsoft.AspNetCore.Http.HttpContext>.
 For the current request:

-* Calling `HttpContext.GetEndpoint` gets the endpoint.
+* Calling [HttpContext.GetEndpoint](<xref:Microsoft.AspNetCore.Http.EndpointHttpContextExtensions.GetEndpoint*>) gets the endpoint.
 * `HttpRequest.RouteValues` gets the collection of route values.

 Middleware running after the Routing Middleware can see the endpoint and take action.
 For example, an Authorization Middleware can interrogate the endpoint's metadata collection for an authorization policy.
 After all of the middleware in the request processing pipeline is executed, the selected endpoint's delegate is invoked.